camunda/camunda-docs-manual/content/reference/rest/decision-requirements-definition/get.md

 ---

-Retrieves a single decision requirements definition according to the `DecisionRequirementsDefinition` interface in the engine.
+Retrieves a decision requirements definition according to the `DecisionRequirementsDefinition` interface in the engine.

 # Method